 Thank you for joining my journey, our journey.
 Soon, I’ll be moving into a new stage of dialog, where we’ll look at our core values and what shapes us.
 Before doing that, however, I need to post the following reflection, as it speaks so intimately to the concept of connection.
 Those who know me, have heard this story… but I hope you can enjoy it again.

 With headphones cascading some piano music to drown out the background noise, I type away… capturing my thoughts for the weeks ahead.
-I sip my coffee and try to maintain my focus.
-But my something catches my eye…
+I sip my coffee and try to maintain focus.
+But something catches my eye…

 At the table in front of me sits a small older woman… by the grey hair and weathered face, I’m guessing she’s in her late sixties.
 Next to her is a two year old sweetie… blonde ponytail, blue jeans to match her eyes, white walking shoes, and a bright, flowered t-shirt peeks out from beneath a pink hoodie declaring “Grandma’s girl”.
 They’re in their own world.
 Grandma is leaning over to hear the quiet, squeaky voice, and Sis is on her knees in a chair so her face can reach within inches of Grandma’s.
 They giggle, but clearly a story is unfolding… and so it goes, as they snack for nearly an hour… rarely losing eye contact.